 UWP’s fiscal year runs from July 1- June 30.

-For more information about donating, contact Development and Communication Manager Megan Luebke at email@example.com or call +1-303-460-7100.
+For more information about contributing, contact Development and Communication Manager Megan Luebke at email@example.com or call +1-303-460-7100.

 Up with People has produced and performed for thousands of events across the globe.
 Highlights include: